cham/Joystix/README.md

 ===========

-See js/main.js for example usage:
+See js/main.js for example usage but here's the tl;dr

 ```js
 var controller = new Joystix({